MODULE 4 – Goal Reflection – (Sept 22-28)

 - Add a Link to a PDF – Think about adding a link to a PDF copy on this page so that viewers have the opportunity to read your essay in an alternative format (and this makes for easier printing if someone wanted to print your essay).

-- Avoid PDF-only access – An additional link to a PDF is great, but it cannot replace a web-page version of your essay.
+- Avoid Google Doc and/or PDF-only access – An additional link to a google doc or a PDF is great, but it cannot replace a web-page version of your essay.
 If you’re going to do one format, put your essay on a webpage.
 If you want to go that extra step, add an additional option for a PDF (but don’t replace your webpage with it).

 ✔️ Update the ShareTracker

 The ShareTracker is linked here, and available through the menubar at the top of this website.

 NOTE: When you complete your first piece of flair (due by Module 5), also make sure you: